wrightben/math/Statistics - General/monty-hall/Readme.md

 The statistics is persuasively shared in the perception of equity.
 Think of the game show as another person.
 If you, as the contestant, choose a door, the other person now has two doors.
 It should be immediately obvious that the other person has a better chance of winning whatever prize may be behind the doors.

 The other person has two doors.
 One of his or her doors must not have a prize.
 That's the door that is removed.
+The other person, with two doors, always has at least one without a prize.
+Removing it changes only the perception that he or she now only has one door.

 Then the second choice: do you want your door or the other person's door?

-Removing a door is a trick.
-The second choice offers you the opportunity of having the other person's two doors instead of the door you have, reversing the circumstances created by your first choice.
-By first removing one of the other person's doors, it merely seems that you each have just one door.

 ### Choices